sapphire-cms/sapphire-cms/packages/defectless/README.md

 - `mapFailure` transforms the failure value.
 - `tapFailure` performs a side effect on the failure without changing it.

+These operations run **only on failed Outcomes**.
+If the Outcome is a success or a defect, they are skipped and the flow continues unchanged.

 ```typescript
 import { Outcome } from 'defectless';